Leverage metrics provided by ZDM Proxy

 • Prepared Statement cache:

-• Cache Misses: meaning, a prepared statement was sent to the ZDM Proxy, but it wasn’t on its cache, so the proxy returned an UNPREPARED response to make the driver send the PREPARE request again.
+• Cache Misses: meaning, a prepared statement was sent to ZDM Proxy, but it wasn’t on its cache, so the proxy returned an UNPREPARED response to make the driver send the PREPARE request again.

 • Number of cached prepared statements.